TL;DR

 - Illustrative estimate: Total Immediate Debt: £1,000,000

 3. Future Living & Child-Rearing Costs: Claire's income alone cannot sustain their lifestyle or cover future costs like university fees.
-Let's estimate the shortfall she'd need to cover over the next 15 years until the children are financially independent.
+Let's estimate the shortfall she'd need to cover over the next 15 years until the children are financially regulated.

 - Illustrative estimate: School Fees (£20k/year per child): £40k x 8 years = £320,000